Your Guide to Who's Who in the Photo of President Trump's War Room

-On Friday, the White House released a photo of President Donald Trump and senior administration officials being briefed on the airstrike he ordered against the Syrian regime.
+On Friday, the White House released a photo of President Trump and senior Administration officials being briefed on the airstrike he ordered against the Syrian regime.

 The strike came in response to reports the Syrian President Bashar al-Assad had carried out a deadly chemical weapons attack on civilians.

 President Trump said it was in the "vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons."